Password writeback overview

 Licensing requirements for password writeback

-For information regarding licensing, see the topic Licenses required for password writeback or the following sites
+For information about licensing, see Licenses required for password writeback or the following sites:

-Password writeback works for the following user password types:
+Password writeback support for the following user password types:

-User and Admin operations supported for password writeback
+User and admin operations that are supported for password writeback

 Passwords are written back in all the following situations: